 When you need to reheat it, simply microwave it for 30-40 seconds.
-Alternatively, you can add the leftover risotto in the skillet along with the few tablespoons of water, cover with a lid and simmer for 5-7 minutes until risotto is heated through.
+Alternatively, you can add the leftover risotto to the skillet along with a few tablespoons of water, cover with a lid, and simmer for 5-7 minutes until the risotto is heated through.

 Vegan Tomato Risotto